Bumber64/scripts/docs/gui/adv-finder.rst

                because nothing can touch them.
 =============  ==========

-Dead figures generally just can't be encountered, and they take their items with them if they weren't separated properly by worldgen.
+Dead figures generally can't be encountered at all, and they take their items with them if they weren't separated properly by worldgen.
 The coord given is usually a death or abstract burial location, but the corpse isn't guaranteed to exist.
 Generally, wilderness and underground locations only have coords you